 Finding good food in the large cities of the Lone Star State is easy.
-Any time a new hot restaurant opens in Austin or Dallas it's covered by the local news and then by statewide media.
+Any time a new hot restaurant opens in Austin, Dallas, or San Antonio it's covered by the local news and then by statewide media.
 Even if you don't catch the grand openings, you can still find good eateries.
 All you have to do is go to Yelp to see what the locals like in any of the larger cities all across Texas.

 In small towns, though, it's not as easy.
 Some places are incredible, some are so-so, and some are not great but continue to survive just because they've always been there.
-A surefire way to find out a great place to eat is to ask the locals.
-So we consulted locals from around the state to find some of the best small town restaurants in Texas.
+A surefire way to find a great place to eat is to ask the locals.
+You looking for some good bbq brisket, tacos, or a solid steakhouse?
+Odds are a local can help you with that on your next roadtrip.
+We consulted locals from around the state to find some of the best small town restaurants in Texas.

 10. Paradise Key Dockside Bar & Grill - Rockport

 "THE best calamari I've ever had! and I've tried a lot." - Emily Leach

 Located on the water in the small coastal town of Rockport is Paradise Key where you can get gulf shrimp and seafood, and because this is Texas, they also offer a chicken fried New York Strip.
 Wear your stretchy waist pants to this place.

 "It's good food served by good people!" - Amanda Parker

 You can find Filipp's Cafe in the small town of Danbury in Brazoria County, not far outside of Angleton.
 The house favorites tend toward the chicken fried chicken and the apple dumplings.

 8. Blessings Tea Room- Seymour